Nj-kol/Practice_Java/java-sort-algorithms/README.md

 * Worst-case performance- O(N^2).The running time of Shellsort is heavily dependent on the gap sequence it uses.
 For many practical variants, determining their time complexity remains an open problem
 * It is an unstable algorithm

+## Merge Sort

+* It is NOT an *in-place* algorithm
+* It is a divide and conquer Algorithm
+* It has two phases:
+  - Splitting
+  - Merging
+* O(n log n) time complexity
+* Stable sort algorithm

 # Notes